 Tasks, milestones, decision-points (follow the hot lead), reporting schedules.
 Is your study efficient?
 Overburdened with tasks?
 Are you organized?
 Will you graduate on time (i.e., your GRA-ship has not expired?)
 (1 page)

 How will you allocate your financial resources?
 Can you afford all the supplies including repairs and breakage?
 How much buffer do you have in your finances for mistakes (re-sampling needed)?
 What will mileage and travel cost?
 Have you factored in student help correctly?
 (1 page)

-The Research Review is a Departmental requirement for all graduate students.
-It is a mechanism whereby the research proposed by a student is exposed to the academic diversity of the Department.
-It provides the opportunity for students to describe their research in writing and orally, and to obtain comments, criticisms, and suggestions by a research review committee.
-The Research Review is conducted by a committee consisting of a student’s regular graduate committee, and a Departmental Reviewer who is a member of the Department's Graduate Faculty and serves on the student's committee for the Research Review only.
+The Research Review is an FWCS Departmental requirement for all graduate students.
+It is a mechanism whereby the research proposed by a student is exposed to the academic diversity of our Department.
+This process provides the opportunity for students to describe their research in writing and orally, and to obtain comments, criticisms, and suggestions by a research review committee.
+The Research Review is conducted by a committee consisting of a student’s regular graduate committee, and a Departmental Reviewer who is a member of the FWCS Department's Graduate Faculty and serves on the student's committee for the Research Review only.

 It is the student’s responsibility to request a list of potential Departmental Reviewers from the Graduate Program Coordinator before they have scheduled the time and day for their Research Review meeting.
 Submit the appropriate Request for Research Review form to email@example.com to request a list of Departmental Reviewers.
 Students will be given a list of potential Department Reviewers from the opposite discipline.
 They must contact each of these faculty members until a faculty member agrees to serve as their Departmental Reviewer.
 The student should send the name of that faculty member back to the Graduate Program Coordinator.
 If no faculty member can be found from the original list, the Graduate Program Coordinator will send another list of potential reviewers for the student to contact.